triciaq/Sales_Management_Project/README.md

 - 🧠 **Business-aligned storytelling**: Focused on driving actions through insights
 - 📈 **Performance monitoring**: Budget comparisons, top performers, sales evolution

----

-Have questions about the project or want to collaborate?
-Feel free to open an issue or reach out directly via [email](mailto:your.email@example.com).